gabriel8fm/aws-vpc-with-nat-instance/README.md

 # VPC with NAT instance

-The general purpost of this project is to create a new VPC with NAT instance.
-The following modules was used to create this environment:
+The general purpose of this project is to create a new VPC with a NAT instance.
+The following modules were used to create this environment:

 - EC2
 - VPC